by Michael Botur

 ‘She’s asking if you’ll give the book a good review.
 Since you’re literary editor.’

 ‘If I’ll positively review the book from the series in which I had my – pardon my French – salad tossed by fireants?
 The series in which I met humiliation?’

 Jean-Paul’s eyes scanned us all.
 The people who’d dared to outsell him, out-publish him.
-People who’d wriggled out from under his red pen and cast terrible public revenge.
+People who’d wriggled out from under his red pen and enacted terrible public revenge.
 Sent him a psychologically torturous email.
 Attempted to burgle his office.
 Described in detail fireants biting off slices of his rectal tissue and carrying the slices back to their nest.
 People who’d fought a literary feud with him were asking to meet in the middle.
-People who considered themselves worth adversaries in a battle of brains, a war of words with the very integrity of literature at stake.
+People who considered themselves worthy adversaries in a battle of brains, a war of words with the very integrity of literature at stake.

 Jean-Paul rolled his eyes, reached out to shake his friends’ hands.

 ‘I believe we’re cool.’